-Scientific management, also called Taylorism, was a theory of management that analyzed and synthesized workflows.
-Its main objective was improving ...
+Scientific management, also called Taylorism, is a theory of management that analyzes and synthesizes workflows.
+Its main objective is improving economic ...

-Scientific management focuses on improving efficiency and output through ...
-Scientific management, or Taylorism, is a management theory that analyzes work ...
+Scientific management, or Taylorism, is a management theory that analyzes work flows to improve economic efficiency, especially labor productivity.

 Reach active buyers and immediately increase your visibilityGet Started